Prof. Dr. Frances Arnold

 The Schering Stiftung supports the Bohlmann Lecture in order to strengthen the international networking of scientists and to make renowned experts visible as role models for young scientists.
 Moreover, the Lecture makes it possible for a broader public to learn about the latest scientific findings.

-The lecture will be followed by the award ceremony of the Schering Prize 2014.
+The lecture will be followed by the award ceremony of the Schering Prize 2015.
 The 5,000-euro prize is given for outstanding dissertations in chemistry and is also funded by the Schering Stiftung.
-This year’s prize winner is Dr. Kristine Müther.
+This year’s prize winner is Dr. Stephan Warnke.

-Dr. Müther from the Institute for Chemistry at the Technical University Berlin is awarded the Schering Prize 2014 for her research on “Generation, structure and reactivity of metallocene-stabilized silylium ions”.Learn more
+Dr. Warnke from the Institute for Chemistry and Biochemistry at Freie Universität Berlin is awarded the Schering Prize 2015 for his research on "A Gas-Phase Approach to Biomolecular Structure".Learn more

 Unter den Linden 32-34